kinoubenkyou/code-bebop/content/algorithm/2018-10-23-bubble_sort.md

 \- Worst-case Time Complexity of O(n^2) Comparison and O(n^2) Swapping:

 This case happens when the list is sorted in the reversed direction and thus all loops of swapping round have every pair of adjacent elements swapped.
-This leads to n loops of prepending, with each loop having n comparisons and n swappings of adjacent element's pair.
+This leads to n loops of swapping round, with each loop having n comparisons and n swappings of adjacent element's pair.

-\- Best-case Time Complexity of O(n) Comparison and O(1) Swapping:

-This case happens when the list is already sorted and thus the first loop of swapping round have no swapping, making the sort stop early.
-This leads to only 1 loop of prepending, with n comparisons and 0 swappings of adjacent element's pair..

 \- Implementation in Python: